-- Delete the Maximum Height of Building (HOB) under the Incentive HOB Map. - Amending the Maximum Floor Space Ratio of 14:5:1 (including commercial FSR and design excellence bonus). - Design Excellence Bonus of 15% remains applicable.
+- Delete the Maximum Height of Building (HOB) under the Incentive HOB Map. - Amending the Maximum Floor Space Ratio control from 4:1 to the prescribed Maximum Floor Space Ratio under Incentive FSR to 14.2:1 (inclusive of design excellence bonus).

-The Planning Proposal relates to 114-118 Harris Street referred to within this document as the 'subject site'.
-The subject site is situated within proximity to the south eastern boundary of the Parramatta town centre and fronts Harris Street.
+The Planning Proposal relates to multiple allotments referred to within this document as the 'subject site'.
+The subject site is situated within the expanded Parramatta CBD boundary and it located at 26-30 Parkes Street, Parramatta.
+The subject site is situated with proximity to the south eastern boundary of the Parramatta town centre and fronts Parkes Street.